bmegli/hardware-video-encoder/README.md

 - raw dumping (H264, HEVC, ...)
 - ...

-Complex pipelines (muxing, scaling, color conversions, filtering) are beyond the scope of this library.
+Complex pipelines (muxing, filtering) are beyond the scope of this library.

 ## Platforms